rafaelsakurai/rafaelsakurai.github.io/_posts/2015-02-25-creating-ai-agent-angry-birds.markdown

 ---
 layout: post
-title: "Creating a intelligent agent to play Angry Birds in Java"
+title: "Creating an intelligent agent to play Angry Birds in Java"
 date: 2015-02-25 10:47:00
 tags: ia angrybirds java
 published: true
-summary: This post explain how to configure and start to create a intelligent agent to play Angry Birds.
+summary: This post explain how to configure and start to create an intelligent agent to play Angry Birds.
 image: 2015-02-25-creating-ai-agent-angry-birds-aibirds.png
 ---